smatechnologies/ibm-i-agent-docs/docs/operator-replay/virtual-devices.md

   Subsystem QINTER disabled user profile RPYUSER on device LSAOPRRPY.
   Subsystem QINTER varied off work station LSAOPRRPY for user RPYUSER.
   :::
-- The Operator Replay job status in the OpCon/xps Schedule will show "Failed -- SMA0106"
+- The Operator Replay job status in the OpCon Schedule will show "Failed -- SMA0106"
 - The IBM i LSAM Operator Replay Log Entry, under function 3: Operator Replay Logs, will show a job completion code of 6
 - There will usually be no data in the LSAM's Operator Replay log detail